 git clone https://github.com/FunctionLab/selene.git

-setup.py script requires NumPy.
-Please make sure you have this already installed.
+setup.py script requires NumPy, Cython, and setuptools.
+Please make sure you have these already installed.

 If you plan on working in the